Sokrates1989/swarm-cronjob/README.md

 ## 4. Manual Deploy (optional)

-If you prefer not to use `.quick-start.sh`:
+If you prefer not to use `quick-start.sh`:

 ```bash
 cp .env.template .env               # or create .env manually